 How much do lenders lend?

 There is no hard and fast rule about how much payday lenders will lend.
 However, most will not lend over £1,000.
 This is because they are taking a risk by lending without doing credit checks.
 Although this was the reason payday loans were set up; to give those with a poor credit record the opportunity to borrow money, it does not mean that they will not protect against the risk of doing this.

 They will also not always lend the full amount to everyone.
-If you are a first-time borrower then they may decide that they only want to lend you a few hundred dollars.
+If you are a first-time borrower then they may decide that they only want to lend you a few hundred pounds.
 They may want to see how well you repay that before they are prepared to lend you larger amounts.
 This could mean that you will not be able to borrow enough.